Oct 31, 2010, 3:00 am

 |Long Name:||Russian Federation|

-Russia currently observes Moscow Standard Time (MSK) all year.
+Russia currently observes 11 time zones all year.

 DST is no longer in use.